Hampton football fans have scored a treasure thanks to Jamie Combs’ time-consuming drive toward a goal.

 There are game capsules and scoring summaries on every Hampton game on record, beginning with a 52-0 loss to Rogersville in six-man football in 1940.
-A high-water mark came when Adam Townsend rushed for three TDs and 184 yards in a 26-14 home win against Coalfield in the Class A quarterfinals in 2005, a season in which the Bulldogs finished 12-2 and Townsend became the school’s first 2,000-yard rusher (2,079 yards).
+Adam Townsend rushed for three TDs and 184 yards in a 26-14 home win against Coalfield in the Class A quarterfinals in 2005, a season in which the Bulldogs finished 12-2 and Townsend became the school’s first 2,000-yard rusher (2,079 yards).

 But the stories outside the lines are even more compelling than championships, deep playoff runs and rivalry victories.

 There are profiles on all of the head coaches: Bill Pike (1940), Irvin Evans (1941-52), John Pansock (1953-61), Howard Duncan (1962-67), J.C.
 Cambpell (1968-2008) and Mike Lunsford (2009-present).
 You’ll feel like you’re all but being barked at by these tough-loving molders of men while coming up hard but happily in a picturesque, few-frills mountain town.

 According to Mike Young, who went on to star at East Tennessee State, Pansock was “a fiery Czechoslovakian whose favorite word was ‘feces.’”
 Pansock’s vocabulary was influenced by the fact that the Bulldogs’ fieldhouse was built by the kennel club and was also used for dog shows and coon dogs.
 Pansock also once hauled a load from the Elizabethton sewage treatment center to fertilize Hampton’s field.